aditya-rao-iit-m/techfest_hostel_webapp/README.md

 Room capacities are respected (capacity not exceeded).
 Output

+The output CSV file will automatically download or prompt for download depending on the browser settings.
+Check the browser's download location for the file (room_allocations.csv).
+Notes

+Ensure the CSV files are correctly formatted as per the provided examples (file1.csv and file2.csv).
+Verify that the CSV files do not contain headers or extra rows that could interfere with the processing.

+Result:

 Once processing is complete, the application generates an output CSV file (room_allocations.csv) containing the following details:
 Group ID
 Hostel Name
 Room Number
 Number of Members Allocated
 Download Results

-The output CSV file will automatically download or prompt for download depending on the browser settings.
-Check the browser's download location for the file (room_allocations.csv).
-Notes

-Ensure the CSV files are correctly formatted as per the provided examples (file1.csv and file2.csv).
-Verify that the CSV files do not contain headers or extra rows that could interfere with the processing.
-Support